puppetlabs/puppet-rfc/arm-16.acls/index.md

 Non-Goals
 ---------

  * Not managing SACLs (System Access Control Lists).
 This includes not creating `audit` access types.
-At least on the first release this will not be a goal (it could be a future goal).
+On the first release this will not be a goal (it could be a future goal).

 Success Metrics
 ---------------